nguyjer/PalestineWatch/README.md

 Describe two types of media for instances of each model:

-Describe three questions that your site will answer:
+# Three questions our site will answer: